So, you want to know what threat hunting is

 What should I do?

 I’m glad you asked.
-Continue to enrich your organization’s security posture with full data visibility and robust threat hunting and intelligence.
+Continue to improve your organization’s security posture with full data visibility and robust threat hunting and intelligence.
 Understand that malicious adversaries are hiding in plain sight – such as in Windows Powershell designed for sysadmins – so threat hunting must evolve to look for tactics, techniques, and procedures (TTP), instead of focusing purely on static indicators of compromise.
 But, don’t leave old rules behind, either: static information like hashes are still a relevant part of security.
 It’s all about developing the right mix.